Automate Marketing Initiatives with Salesforce Marketing Cloud Learn More

 }

-4. Use pure Pipe
+4. Use Pure Pipe

 We use pipes to transform strings, currency amounts, dates, and other data for display.
 Pipes are simple functions to use in template expressions to accept an input value and return a transformed value.
 We can also pass additional arguments, like returning a difference of date from the start and end date.